oncomouse/slides/source/courses/engl354/day9.html.md

 ## The Problem

-> First, the debate between Poulakos and Schiappa, reactions to Black A thena, and responses to Knoblauch and Brannon independently give specific expression to the same general concerns, concerns about the relationships between our accounts of the past and our uses of those accounts to make sense of the present.
+> First, the debate between Poulakos and Schiappa, reactions to *Black Athena*, and responses to Knoblauch and Brannon independently give specific expression to the same general concerns, concerns about the relationships between our accounts of the past and our uses of those accounts to make sense of the present.
 Second, in each case concerns about representing the past are phrased as oppositions that pit "fact" against "fiction," calling into question the very concept of historical facticity.
 Third, read through each other, these three episodes move us through the problems of facticity, in the direction Schilb indicates, into issues of colonialism in the rhetoric of historiography and the historiography of rhetoric.
 (78)

 > The Poulakos/Schiappa, *Black Athena*,and Knoblauch and Brannon debates raise questions of how the past and its uses presently legitimate(intentionally or not) knowledges that perpetuate unequal acquisitions of authority and exercises of power.
 In all three of the cases listed above, historiographic concerns about the articulation of ancient Greece within contemporary North America become debates about whether and how historically to situate hegemonic authority in classical and modern geographic locations.
 (78)
 ---